1. Why are we doing this study?

 Having eczema can have a big impact on people’s lives and because there is no cure, we would like to find a way to prevent eczema developing in children.
 We don’t know whether adding in emollients to the skin care advice given to parents is effective in preventing eczema, and the only way to find out is by doing this study.

-2. How many families will take part in the BEEP study?
+2. How many families are involved in the BEEP study?

-families who are expecting a baby, and where at least one person in the immediate family has (or had in the past) eczema, asthma or hayfever.
+Families who were expecting a baby, and had at least one person in their immediate family with eczema, asthma or hayfever (now or in the past).

 Please note, recruitment to the study has now closed.